nasa/cumulus/packages/api/README.md

 # @cumulus/api

-*An API for the Cumulus Framework*
+## An API for the Cumulus Framework

-This module build the Cumulus API for the Cumulus framework.
+This module builds the Cumulus API for the Cumulus framework.
 It uses a combination of AWS services to create an API interface for configuring, managing and monitoring the Cumulus framework.

-For the full documentation of the API see: https://nasa.github.io/cumulus-api
+For the full documentation of the API see <https://nasa.github.io/cumulus-api>.

 ## Development